dwkim78/upsilon/README.md

 ```

 Since the UPSILoN package contains a Random Forest classifier (~40 MB),
 downloading the package might takes some time.
-UPSILoN possibly works
-with older version of Python, Numpy, and Scipy but you must have
-the latest version of scikit-learn (i.e. 0.16.1+).

 ## 3. Test